joshab13/TicTaeToeConsole/README.md

 2) Second, you need to install the Java JDK that actually processes the Java code and converts it into computer code.

+Running the Application:
+1) Open both java files
+2) Run the TicTaeToeRunner file
+3) Follow instructions on the console and enter input in the console

-I will develop a GUI version of Tic-tac-Toe.
+I will develop a GUI version of Tic-tac-Toe in the very near future.
+I hope this shows I understand many of the fundamental concepts with Java programming.